-Included in trade receivables of the Company is an amount of RM379,843 (2022: RM408,745) owing by related parties which are also agencies under the Ministry of Human Resources as the holding company.
+Included in trade receivables of the Company is an amount of RM262,061 (2023: RM379,843) owing by related parties which are also agencies under the Ministry of Human Resources as the holding company.

-The amount due from holding company is unsecured and interest free.
+The amount due from holding company is unsecured, interest free and repayable on demand.